idaholab/mastodon/doc/content/documentation/systems/Materials/mastodon/ComputeISoilStress.md

 # ComputeISoilStress
-!description /Materials/ComputeISoilStress
+!syntax description /Materials/ComputeISoilStress

 ## Description
 This material computes the total stress for a I-soil element by summing the stresses from the elastic-perfectly plastic curves.

-!parameters /Materials/ComputeISoilStress
+!syntax parameters /Materials/ComputeISoilStress

-!inputfiles /Materials/ComputeISoilStress
+!syntax inputs /Materials/ComputeISoilStress

-!childobjects /Materials/ComputeISoilStress
+!syntax children /Materials/ComputeISoilStress